 There's something up with Tom, Liz's husband.
 Under the floorboards she finds dozens of fake passports with his picture, a loaded gun, and thousands in cash.

 Gambit Roulette: Reddington's scheme in the pilot relied on all parties falling for his Batman Gambits and Liz not getting killed in the cross fire.
-For starters, he paid off a Serbian mercenary to help Liz survive a smoke grenade attack by handing her a respirator, which was given to General Ryker's daughter.
+For starters, he paid off a Serbian mercenary to help Liz survive a smoke grenade attack by handing her a gas mask, which was given to General Ryker's daughter.
 He also got an underground Ukrainian-speaking explosive expert to disarm Zamani's chemical bomb.

 I Need a Freaking Drink: Reddington offers a vile alcoholic concoction of unknown origin to Liz and she quickly declines.
 Later in the episode, she's only too happy to take a swig after discovering that she's married to a murderer.